TangoYankee/spark-website/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

+## New Developer Guide

+In the spirit of educating Airmen, this repository contains overviews of key concepts in contributing to open source projects.
+It also contains guides on setting up and running spark-website on a personal computer.
+Please visit the [wiki](https://github.com/TravisSpark/spark-website/wiki) to learn more.

 ## Getting Started

-Code.mil is a static web site generated using a piece of software called [Jekyll](https://jekyllrb.com/) which runs in the programming language [Ruby](https://www.ruby-lang.org).
+travisspark.org is a static web site generated using a piece of software called [Jekyll](https://jekyllrb.com/) which runs in the programming language [Ruby](https://www.ruby-lang.org).
 Development dependencies are managed using the [Bundler gem](http://bundler.io).

-This project uses Ruby version 2.5.0 which can be installed using a Ruby version manager like [rbenv](https://github.com/rbenv/rbenv).
+This project uses Ruby version 2.5.1 which can be installed using a Ruby version manager like [rbenv](https://github.com/rbenv/rbenv).

 ```
-rbenv install 2.5.0
+rbenv install 2.5.1
 ```

-Once you've installed Ruby 2.5.0, install the Bundler gem and Jekyll:
+Once you've installed Ruby 2.5.1, install the Bundler gem and Jekyll:

 ```
 gem install bundler